Enough Project Internship

-At Enough we apply a multifaceted approach that focuses on the key drivers of conflict and mobilizes both lawmakers and the public to act.
+At the Enough Project, we apply a multifaceted approach that focuses on the key drivers of conflict and mobilizes both lawmakers and the public to act.
 All of our departments collaborate to turn field research into policy recommendations, advocate for these changes, engage our activists, and promote these issues to the public.
 Every aspect of our work influences the rest, so whether you intern with a campaign, the communications department, or policy team, you will be making a difference.

 The Enough Project is a project of the Center for American Progress, or CAP, so Enough interns are part of a larger cohort of progressive interns working on a broad range of issues.
 CAP runs a comprehensive internship program that includes brown bag lunches, social events, and networking opportunities.

-Enough internship positions
+Enough internship positions:

 Advocacy—Enough’s advocacy department coordinates outreach to the administration, Capitol Hill, and our partners.
 By working closely with the campaigns team, they help develop strategies to advance Enough’s policy agenda.
-Advocacy interns assist in all aspects of the advocacy department’s work – including research, event planning, grassroots advocacy, and communication with activists.
+Advocacy interns assist in all aspects of the advocacy department’s work, including research, event planning, grassroots advocacy, and communication with activists.

 Communications—The communications interns are an integral part of the Enough communications team.
-Interns track the Enough Project and its initiatives in print, broadcast, and online media, and help develop new ways to engage our social media audience.
+Interns track the Enough Project and its initiatives in print, broadcast, and online media and help develop new ways to engage our social media audience.
 They also assist with updating Enough’s photo database, attending and covering events in the D.C. area, contributing to the Enough Said blog, and publicizing upcoming events.
-Communications interns have also worked on projects such as designing T-shirts, fliers, Twitter pages, Flickr slideshows, and videos.
+Communications interns have also worked on projects such as designing t-shirts, fliers, Twitter pages, Flickr slideshows, and videos.

 Development and Operations—Work behind the scenes with the people who make the Enough Project run on a day-to-day basis.
 Interns conduct research into prospective donors and assist with grant reports, financial tracking, office maintenance, and organizational policies and procedures.